 D. The Recruitment Committee

-1. Membership: At the earliest possible meeting in each spring semester, voting members of the department will select by approval voting
+1. a.
+Membership: At the earliest possible meeting in each spring semester, voting members of the department will select by approval voting

 one or more Recruitment Committees, depending upon the recruiting positions expected to be authorized by the dean.
 Ordinarily there will be three faculty members on each such committee.
 A student representative to each Recruitment Committee will be selected at the beginning of the fall term at a meeting of interested graduate students called for that purpose.
 The Departmental Chairperson appoints the chairpersons of the Recruitment Committees and sits on the committees, ex officio.
 On each Recruitment Committee, there must be at least one faculty member from the subfields in which new faculty are sought.
 If the recruiting positions actually authorized differ from those expected, causing the need for changes in composition of one or more of the Recruitment Committees, those changes will be made by a process of faculty voting in a special election to approve or disapprove changes proposed by the Department Chair, in consultation with the Advisory Committee.

+b.
+Outside Faculty Member: Given the University and College goal of strengthening cross-disciplinary and interdisciplinary networks, the Dean’s Office require the service of an outside faculty member on every search committee.
+Please consult with the Associate Dean for Administrative Affairs about the selection and invitation of this individual.

 Duties:

-The Recruitment Committee in conjunction with the Department Chairperson shall be responsible for all aspects of securing new, permanent faculty appointments including: the attaining of necessary clearances from College, University, and Equal Opportunity officials, advertising all vacancies, screening and corresponding with all applicants, selecting and hosting candidates to be interviewed on-campus, and making recommendations of appointment to the department.
+The Recruitment Committee in conjunction with the Department Chairperson shall be responsible for all aspects of securing new, permanent faculty appointments including: the attaining of necessary clearances from College, University, and Human Resources Management officials, advertising all vacancies, screening and corresponding with all applicants, selecting candidates for telephone or Skype preliminary interviews, hosting candidates to be interviewed on-campus, and making recommendations of appointment to the department.

 b.
 Determination of interviewees.
 At least one week prior to the department meeting at which interviewees will be chosen, the Recruitment Committee will provide both a “long list” of all candidates meeting required qualifications as well as a “short list” of the candidates that the committee deems to be best for the position.
 At the department meeting, the faculty will select a slate of three interviewees using a two-stage process: